lauevrar77/insurance-coding-challenge/README.md

 ## Security concerns

 ## Possible enhancements
+- [ ] have a proper unit test coverage
 - [ ] Fix nacebel english labels that are always empty
 - [ ] Make sections and level collapsible in the form
 - [ ] Create a single view with all the information on the admin interface